Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 #### b) TFS Custom Fields

-If the custom field in TFS is a list field, first you need to go to Administration \> Edit Custom Lists in SpiraTeam and create a new custom list that contains all the different values that are being used in TFS.
+If the custom field in TFS is a list field, first you need to go to Administration \> Edit Custom Lists in Spira and create a new custom list that contains all the different values that are being used in TFS.

 Then for both list-fields and value-fields you need to go to Administration \> Edit Custom Properties and add a new custom property onto the Incident artifact type with the name of the appropriate TFS field (e.g. Triage, Rank, etc.) and if a list-field, link it to the custom list you created in the previous step.
 The custom property will now be available for data-mapping.